 Variables and Data Types

-Nim is statically typed, but thanks to its type inference capabilities, we don’t always have to explicitly specify the type of a variable.
+Nim is statically typed, but thanks to its type inference capabilities, we don’t always have to explicitly specify the variable type.
 Let’s take a look at some of the basic data types in Nim and how to declare variables.

 Integer Types